 - Legalization and registry

 - Adjustment of status through a family member or employer

 - Voluntary departure

-The right strategy for you will depend on a variety of factors, which we will carefully scrutinize before providing recommendations and moving forward with a plan of action.
+The right strategy for you will depend on a variety of factors, which our Santa Ana deportation defense lawyer will carefully scrutinize before providing recommendations and moving forward with a plan of action.